“Next Generation Leadership” expert, speaker, author, and advisor

 A Return to Human-Centric Leadership.
 In company life, we are returning, on a several-hundred year cycle, to the pre-eminence of humanity at the centre of what it means to lead.
 ‘Focusing on humanity’ implies recalling what followers notice first in their leaders – their behaviours.
 Then, we have to ask if those behaviours provide clarity, inspiration, engagement, coherence and enable creativity.
 The Renaissance was a flowering not only of the arts but of commerce, and the interdependency of those two forces.
 Are we in the midst of a new Renaissance of leadership that is asking us what it means to be human?

-The Evolution of Capitalism: From Shareholders to Stakeholders.
 In August 2019, Chief Executives from the Business Roundtable, including those from Apple and JPMorgan Chase, argued that companies should no longer advance only the interests of shareholders.
-The shift comes at a moment of increasing distress in the corporate world amidst global discontent over income inequality, sustainability and substandard quality of work-life.
+The shift comes at a moment of distress in the corporate world amidst the global pandemic, discontent over income inequality, sustainability and substandard quality of work-life.
 Business as usual is no longer acceptable.
 Though this shift seems unique, history shows us that capitalism has evolved numerous times over the centuries.
-At this inflection point, what can businesses do to survive and thrive, and who are the bellwethers to listen to within our organisations?
+At this inflection point, what do we as leaders and educators need to think and do differently in order to thrive?

 “I found the session very interesting, and I am applying your model to think outside the box, so very well done!”